cvondrick/poor-man-parallel/README.md

 ## Usage
 1. Start tmux
 2. Run command: `crunch N machine1 machine2 machine3` where `N` is the number of replicas you want, and the rest are the hostnames of the machines you want to connect.
-This will cause tmux to open N*number_of_hosts panes.
+This will cause tmux to open N*number_of_hosts panes, with SSH connections into each machine.
 3. Press `Ctrl+b y` to synchronize all the panes.
 4. Start typing, and your input will be broadcast to all machines.